 Were there female gladiators in ancient Rome?
 While sparse, evidence exists in art, laws and written accounts that women did participate in the brutal sport during the late Roman Republic and early Roman Empire, fighting each other fiercely with weapons for entertainment.
 But they didn’t fight nearly to the same degree as men did—and did so mostly as novelty acts.

 Written history has numerous accounts of female gladiators.
 Historians at the time described women sparring with each other as after-dinner acts in the first century B.C. and battling beasts, dwarfs and other women in spectacles hosted by emperors Nero, Titus and Domitian.
-Female gladiators fought in thriving city of Pompeii.
+Female gladiators fought in the thriving city of Pompeii.
 And an inscription found in the port city of Ostia shows a local magistrate boasting of being the first to "provide women for the sword" since the city's founding.

 Some Women Gladiators Came From the Elite